-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses, and gains and losses during the reported periods.
-Accordingly, actual results could differ from those estimates.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of revenues and expenses during the reporting period and reported amounts of the assets and liabilities at the date of the financial statements.
+On an ongoing basis, the Organization's management evaluates the estimates and assumptions based upon the historical experience and various other factors and circumstances.
+The Organization's management believes that the estimates and assumptions are reasonable in the circumstances; however, the actual results could differ from those estimates.